Latest version: ...

 How It Works

-This mod blocks vanilla levelup progress and instead does work under the hood to calculate its own.
+This mod blocks vanilla level up progress and instead does work under the hood to calculate its own.

 Level Calculation